SinchanaUrs1101/Javascript/README.md

 # java script
-A code repo for learning the fundamentals of javasript
+A code repo for learning the fundamentals of javascript